fleek-network/fleek-network-docs/reference/Docker/cannot-ping-ursa-service.md

 curl -s http://localhost:4069/ping | grep 'pong'
 ```

-If the Ursa started a node process in the container, as is indeed running, you should get the response `pong`.
+If the Ursa CLI started a node process in the container, and is running, you should get the response `pong`.

-Confirm that Docker container Nginx service is running, by executing.
+Confirm that Docker container Ursa-proxy service is running, by executing.

 ```sh
 docker ps -a